Answers to Your Most Burning Wine Questions

 It’s partly geographical, with New World wines hailing from North and South America, New Zealand, and Australia while Old World trace their lineage to Western Europe.
 However, the terms are used stylistically, too.

-Old World wines are considered more restrained with a better balance, along with less alcohol, more acid, and earthier tones.
+Old World wines are considered more restrained with less alcohol, more acid, and earthier tones.
 New World wines are brasher, with more alcohol and fruit.

 Where can I learn more about wine?